Jonashellevang/IE_MBD_2020/Smart Cities & Governments/README.md

 #  Mlimi - Empowering Malawians
-The economy of Malawi, the southern Africa country, is predominantly based on agriculture.
+Smart Cities & Governments: The economy of Malawi, the southern Africa country, is predominantly based on agriculture.
 Indeed, agriculture accounts for 30% of GDP and generates over 80% of national export earnings.
 The sector employs more than 60% of the country’s workforce and greatly contributes to food and nutrition security.
 Although there is potential for better production and productivity, the agriculture sector has been operating greatly below its capacity and faces many challenges.
 Indeed, Malawi is the third poorest country in the world with half the population living below the poverty line.

 ![Empowering Malawians](https://github.com/Jonashellevang/IE_MBD_2020/blob/master/Smart%20Cities%20%26%20Governments/Empowering%20Malawians.png)